sahilian/Python-Number-Game/README.md

-# NumberGuessingGame
- You have 10 guess chance to guess the number between 1 to 100 which is generated randomly.
-Play with it.
-# With database(database.txt) file.
-I created a database with txt file.For showing the last result.

-When you start the game first time it will ask your name and welcome you.When you finished your game youre score will be update into database.txt file.
+I created a database using a .txt file to display the last result.
+When you start the game for the first time, it will ask for your name and welcome you.
+When you finish the game, your score will be updated in the database.txt file.

-When you run it 2nd time it will ask you the name.
-If name = database update name then it will show the previous score.
+If you run the game a second time, it will ask for your name.
+If the name matches a name in the database, it will display the previous score.

-# Have fun.Hope you like it :)